zhukovka/wix-style-react/README.md

 ```javascript
     npm install --save wix-style-react
 ```
+#### Install watchman
+This library depends on watchman, please install it from [here](https://facebook.github.io/watchman/docs/install.html)

 #### Update webpack
 The files are brought 'uncompiled' and 'unpacked'.
 You will need to make sure webpack standard loaders run on this project by adding 'node_modules/wix-style-react/src' to your loaders' include array, for example:
 ```javascript